-Residents of Nevada County were shocked at the inadequacy of the 1000+ page Draft Environmental Impact Report for the proposed Idaho-Maryland Mine.
+Residents of Nevada County and local government agencies were shocked at the inadequacy of the 1000+ page Draft Environmental Impact Report for the proposed Idaho-Maryland Mine.

 It not only described a huge number of impacts, but it was riddled with errors, omissions, and legal flaws.
-So many in fact, that both community reviewers and the Grass Valley City Council's independent review of the report called for the draft to revised and recirculated before moving to the final draft.
+So many in fact, that community reviewers, legal experts, and local government agency reviews of the report called for the draft to revised and recirculated before moving to the final draft.

 "We'll see many more impacts listed as 'significant and unavoidable' before its done," said Ralph Silberstein, President of CEA Foundation.